DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-asking-candidates-for-reference-details-when-they-apply.md

 ---
 title: Asking candidates for reference details when they apply
-description: We changed the application process because candidates no longer need to receive 2 references before they apply.
+description: We changed the application process because candidates no longer need to receive 2 references before they apply
 date: 2022-10-27
 tags:
   - references